xNazim/FrontEndMid-React/README.md

 - To add a new task, type your task in the input field and click the "Add todo" button.
 - To edit a task, click the edit icon next to the task.
 Make your changes in the textarea and click "Update todo."
-- To mark a task as complete or incomplete, click on the task text.
 - To delete a task, click the delete icon next to the task.

 ## Deployment